-Disney Pixar's upcoming animated blockbuster Brave has been chosen to launch Dolby's latest cinema sound format, Dolby Atmos.
+Disney Pixar's animated blockbuster Brave was chosen to launch Dolby's latest cinema sound format, Dolby Atmos.

 The choice of movie title seems serendipitous.
 Dolby's gamble on Atmos looks certain to make it the front runner in what is shaping up to be the most hotly contested evolution in cine-sonics since the advent of 5.1.

 Four other companies (Barco, Immsound, Iosono and Illusonic 3D) have rival immersive audio solutions at various stages of development, all intended to complement the higher picture quality now being offered by 4K digital cinemas.

 The stakes are high.
 The winner of this new surround sound format war could potentially dominate big screen audio for a generation, making $millions from studios, exhibitors and ultimately home video licensing.

 Stephen Field is the senior vice president for programs and products at Datasat Digital Entertainment (formerly DTS Digital Sound).
 He's more familiar than most with the next generation of 3D sound formats.
 Datasat makes the AP20 cinema sound processor, used in theatres worldwide, and has just launched a new high-end home cinema processor based on it, called the RS20i (yours for a cool £16k).